 Thanks to Crystal for sharing her Norwegian experience with us.
 You can follow more of Crystal’s family adventures here:

-Have you had an experience flying long-haul with Scoot?
+Have you had an experience flying long-haul with Norwegian?
 Or any other budget airlines?

 Disclosures: All opinions expressed are those of the guest author.
 This page contains affiliate links that may earn us a small commission at no additional cost to you.
 You can read our full disclosure policy here.